'The Gordon Problem' set to testify in impeachment inquiry's main event

 Holmes testified that he told "a number of friends of mine" about the call because it was "like, a really extraordinary thing" to be "part of" a lunch in which "someone called the president."
 He insisted he didn't go into detail about the call while he boasted about it, but estimated that he may have told as many as six friends.

 Sondland was known for telling others "he was in charge of Ukraine" despite being the U.S. envoy in Brussels, Hill testified.
+(Trump campaign officials have noted that several Democrat witnesses appeared to suggest that they were in charge of Ukraine policy, not the president.)

 "And I asked, well, on whose authority?” said Hill.
 "And he said, the president."